alexilyin1/NBA_data_mine/README.md

 ![alt_text](images/player_viz.PNG)

 Next was the player comparison tool, which allows for the comparison of players by a chosen statistic.
 Due to concerns of cluttering, the stats table has been witheld from this page.
+Here is a comparison of the effective field goal percentage (eFG%) between Paul Pierce and the late Kobe Bryant, two NBA superstars who faced off many times over their nba careers.
+As you can see, while Paul Pierce had higher peaks than Kobe, Kobe had greater consitency over his legendary career:

 ![alt_text](images/pcomp.PNG)